scossin/pddiansm/README.md

 ```

 ## Check PDDI between two identifiers:
 In case you want to search PDDIs with two identifiers, you need to change the mapper object.
+This package contains mappings to Wikidata and RxNorm.
-For example, between substances:
+For example, to detect interactions between two RxNorm ingredients:
 ```python
 from pddiansm.detector.PDDIthesaurusDetector import PDDIthesaurusDetector from pddiansm.thesaurus.ThesauriJson import ThesauriJson